 Contact: Ian McDonald firstname.lastname@example.org

-Hope Church has launched in this attractive and bustling town in the north-west of Hampshire boasts a population of over 55,000 people and we have a real desire to see God impact the people of Andover with his love.
-The leaders have been identified and are in the process of moving to the town.
-We will be launching publicly in January 2018 and we are looking for God to add men and women of boldness as we seek to serve Andover for its peace and prosperity.
+Hope Church has launched in this attractive and bustling town in the north-west of Hampshire.
+Andover has a population of over 55,000 people and we have a real desire to see God impact the people with his love.
+We are looking for God to add men and women of boldness as we seek to serve Andover for its peace and prosperity.

 Contact: Martin Flood email@example.com